-Our patented technology enables boats to glide on a cushion of air which reduces energy usage by 50% compared to conventional technology!
+Our patented technology enables boats to glide on a cushion of air which reduces energy usage by 50% compared to conventional hulls!
 This reduces CO2 emissions, enables battery or other zero-carbon propulsion solutions and significantly reduces costs.

 We take SES to the mass markets

 A big problem with traditional SES is the costly high maintenance rubber skirt and air bag that is used to contain the air.
 Our patented solution is simply air cushion cavity integrated into the hull – eliminating the use for skirt and bag.
 Simple and elegant - high performance without compromise - this is how SES will be brought to the mass markets.

 It is an established fact in the maritime domain that SES is highly energy efficient, and our full scale prototypes show plus 50% reduced fuel consumption compared to conventional hulls – testing by Motor Boat & Yachting November 2010.

 SES-X hull technology combined with high efficiency electric propulsion systems, can take the total energy usage down one order of magnitude compared to conventional diesel vessels.